security-companion/security-awareness-training/security-awareness-training-en.md

 ---

+- Don't use the same email account for everything, separate work from personal
+- Use separate account when shopping online
+  - Many vendors add buyers automatically to mailing lists, therefore account will receive lots of mails over time
+  - If account receives too much spam then it can be closed and created a new one
+  - -> Personal account stays cleaner from undesired emails

 # Passwords

 - Attackers have [long password lists](https://github.com/danielmiessler/SecLists/tree/master/Passwords/Common-Credentials) with millions of passwords at their disposal.
 They try these on login pages until they succeed